xtuml/bridgepoint/doc-internal/review-minutes/Jupiter/201_remove_project_dependence_int.md

 <pre>

--- Num Type  Who  Section  Comment
-_- 01  min   CS   References Reference [1] link is wrong _- 02  min   CS   3     "he workbench" > "the workbench"
-_- 03  min   KB   4.1   change to say we won't modify the .project, not that we don't require it to be present _- 04  min   CS   4     4.2 run-on formatting issue
-_- 05  min   BM   5.2.1 Raise and issue to consider what to do with bp.cli for editor build and OSS distribution _- 06  min   CS   5.3   spelling error on BPCLIExcption _- 07  min   CS   7.1   "not needed" to "not modified"
+-- Num Type  Who  Section  Comment x- 01  min   CS   References Reference [1] link is wrong x- 02  min   CS   3     "he workbench" > "the workbench" x- 03  min   KB   4.1   change to say we won't modify the .project, not that we don't require it to be present x- 04  min   CS   4     4.2 run-on formatting issue x- 05  min   BM   5.2.1 Raise and issue to consider what to do with bp.cli for editor build and OSS distribution x- 06  min   CS   5.3   spelling error on BPCLIExcption x- 07  min   CS   7.1   "not needed" to "not modified"

 Unit test